-Funding should be requested for 1 year taking place during the 2013 calendar year.
-Multiyear projects will be considered but are rarely supported because of the limited funds available and the desire to distribute the support to a larger number of investigators.
+A budget and justification for funds must be submitted with the application.
+Funding should be requested for one year taking place during the award calendar year.
+Multiyear projects will be considered, but are rarely supported because of the limited funds available and the desire to distribute the support to a larger number of investigators.

 The applicant's current curriculum vitae (1-page maximum) must be included in the submission.

 A letter of support, written by the in-country coordinator, is also required.
 Letters of support must be submitted separately by the letter writer using the Letter of Recommendation Form.

 Submissions are no longer being accepted for 2018, applications will be considered again in 2019.